 One of the great things about smoothies is that they can be improvised using ingredients you probably have on hand.
 Here, Sun Basket registered dietitian Lindsey Kane shows what ingredients to choose to make any smoothie a nutritional powerhouse.
 For more smoothie inspo, check out Lindsey's four smoothies for starting your day right.

 Give your smoothie a rich, creamy body.
-Because fats are slowly digested, they'll also keep you feeling fuller, longer.
-Not to mention, our fat-soluble vitamins (A, D, E, K) need to be digested with fat in order for us to reap their benefits.
+Because fats are slowly digested, they'll also keep you feeling fuller longer.
+Plus, our fat-soluble vitamins (A, D, E, K) need to be digested with fat in order for us to reap their benefits.
 Fats are also important in hormone regulation, cognitive health, fighting inflammation, and so much more.

 Fresh, dried, or frozen fruit can sweeten your smoothie while delivering the highest level of nutrient density possible, that's because every ounce of natural sugar is also packed with vitamins, minerals, antioxidants, and fiber.

 To make sure your smoothie isn’t too thick, you’ll want to add a little liquid to thin it.
 Choose one that delivers both flavor and added nutrition.
 Almond and soy milks are both good sources of protein, and coconut milk is full of good fat.

 - Chia seeds, hemp seeds, nut butters, yogurt

 Like fats, proteins are digested slowly and delay blood sugar absorption, which translates to a boost of long-lasting energy.
 Proteins are also important for building and repairing tissue and they support nearly every enzyme and metabolic process in your body.
 Sure, protein powders deliver protein, but we consider minimally processed whole foods the gold standard of protein sources.

 Spices and other flavorings